top of page

 What Do You Call a Group of Goats?

-Goats that live together in a group are called a herd.
-However, a less commonly used term is flock.
+Goats that live together in a group are called a herd or a "trip" or less commonly a "flock."

 If you are not looking to breed your goats, there are still benefits associated with having wether in your herd.